ascpixi/cosmos-coroutines/README.md

 You can start as many coroutines as you want, however please note that with more coroutines, the slower the operating system gets.

 > **Warning**<br>
-> A coroutine is not the same as a traditional C# thread; and you should not mistake the two.
-A C# thread is **preempted**; that is, if the thread will encounter, for example, an infinite loop, the kernel will still continue to execute, as the thread will be automatically switched from (preempted) after a time quantum.
-A coroutine relies on the method to volountarily give back control to the pool; if a software bug appears that would make the coroutine refrain from giving back control over to the pool, the kernel would halt.
+> A coroutine is not the same as a traditional C# thread, and you should not mistake the two.
+A C# thread is **preempted**; that is, if the thread encounters, for example, an infinite loop, the kernel will still continue to execute, as the thread will be automatically switched from (preempted) after a time quantum.
+A coroutine relies on the method to voluntarily give back control to the pool; if a software bug appears that would make the coroutine refrain from giving back control to the pool, the kernel would halt.

 ### Creating a "main" function
 Sometimes, after performing a cycle over all coroutines, you want to execute kernel code to perform e.g. maintanance tasks.
 This can be easily achieved using the `CoroutinePool.OnCoroutineCycle` event: